-Objective: To provide core concepts in insolvency counselling individuals who counsel debtors in trustees' offices become registered insolvency counsellors, and several credit counselling services also require their employees to become registered insolvency counsellors.
-Successful completion of the ICQC is required, along with completion of mandatory experience hours.
-As a result, the ICQC is a mandatory component of the CQP but also available to others, such as employees of trustee firms, who wish to qualify as insolvency counsellors under the BIA.
+Objective: To provide core concepts in insolvency counselling Course Description: The statutory framework in Canada requires that individuals who counsel debtors in trustees' offices become BIA insolvency counsellors, and several credit counselling services also require their employees to become BIA insolvency counsellors.
+Successful completion of the PCIC is required, along with completion of mandatory experience hours.
+As a result, the PCIC is a mandatory component of the CQP but also available to others, such as employees of trustee firms, who wish to qualify as insolvency counsellors under the BIA.
+Sponsor's Responsibility: Monitor candidate's progress to assist the candidate to complete the course.
+Pre-requisites: Admission 6 into the CQP.
+Assessment Format: Online Final Exam Assessment Timing: January and June Assessment Grading: Electronic Presiding Officer: Sponsor or delegate.
+Must sign CAIRP Presiding Officer and Confidentiality Agreements.